 - Do lease payments go towards a purchase?

 - Yes, but not directly.
 At the end of the lease, you can choose to return the car and walk away, or you can buy the car by paying a lump sum (considered the car’s residual value).
 This means your monthly payments are essentially covering the vehicle’s depreciation while you have it.
-In many cases, you can negotiate ahead of time if you do plan to purchase the vehicle you have leased.
+In many cases, you can make arrangements ahead of time if you plan to purchase the vehicle you have leased.
 However, it's typically not wise to buy a car off-lease unless its current value is higher than the residual value or the mileage is excessively low.

 Bottom line: Is it better to buy or lease a car?